 Digital Object Identifier (DOI)

 Hlubek, Randall J.; Godzik, Jakub; Newcomb, Anna G.U.S.; Lehrman, Jennifer N.; Andrada, Bernardo de; Bohl, Michael A.; Farber, Samuel H.; Kelly, Brian P.; and Turner, Jay D., "Iliac Screws May Not Be Necessary In Long-Segment Constructs With L5Â€“S1 Anterior Lumbar Interbody Fusion: Cadaveric Study Of Stability And Instrumentation Strain" (2019).
-Neurobiology.
+Translational Neuroscience.
 115.